What does uninsured motorist bodily injury coverage do

 In some states, pain and suffering is not covered or only compensated for if there are extenuating circumstances, such as a permanent injury.

-Depending upon where you live, uninsured motorist bodily injury may be mandatory.
+Depending on where you live, bodily injury may be mandatory for an uninsured motorist.
 In some states, it’s required coverage, in many others it’s required to be offered, but you can decline the coverage in writing on a state-approved form.

 If you carry UMBI, most states require your limits for this coverage to be the same or lower than your bodily injury liability limits.
-In all states that offer uninsured motorist bodily injury, you must have bodily injury liability coverage as part of your car insurance policy to purchase UMBI coverage on your policy.
+In all states offering uninsured motorist bodily injury, you must have bodily injury liability coverage as part of your car insurance policy to purchase UMBI coverage.

 The insurance industry recommends bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300) if you can afford these higher limits.

-If this coverage is optional in your state and you choose to go without, you may be left to pay personally for medical expenses arising from an accident caused by an uninsured motorist.
+Suppose this coverage is optional in your state and you choose to go without.
+In that case, you may be left to pay personally for medical expenses from an accident caused by an uninsured motorist.

-Estimates from the Insurance Research Council (IRC) say that chances are one in seven that a driver is uninsured.
-If one of these uninsured drivers hit you, you could try to pursue the at-fault driver for your medical expenses, but it’s doubtful that a person driving without insurance will have the money to pay you.
+Estimates from the Insurance Research Council (IRC) say that the chance of a driver being uninsured is one in seven.
+If one of these uninsured drivers hits you, you could try to pursue the at-fault driver for your medical expenses, but it’s doubtful that a person driving without insurance will have the money to pay you.

 author image